Why this matters:

 “You have such a fast metabolism.”

 It’s like the mystery mechanism that is responsible for some people being lean-fucking-mean machines, and the rest stuck in The Land of the Last 10 Pounds or downright unable to lose fat.

 What is our metabolism?
 What is the metabolism?
 What can we do to get a better one?

 What do muscles and carbs (ARE THOSE DIRTY WORDS TO YOU LADIES?) have to do with my metabolism?

-Disclaimer: There are legitimate concerns about fat retention or hormonal issues that seem to be beyond the scope of diet and training, but from MY experience haunting many threads, forums, and talking with average women, it is not those things that perhaps are the biggest culprit in not getting what they want out of their bodies.
-It is the basics they are missing and refuse to pinpoint and fix once and for all.
-It’s much easier to blame something that seems out of our hands, mysterious or complicated rather than saying “Maybe its my drinking 4x a week” or “I just don’t make sure I eat proper meals.” or “No I don’t really get a solid 7-8 hours of sleep a night”.
-I see long discussions about herbal supplments, thyroid testing, T-levels, birth control, etc and I’m not saying those factors don’t have an impact.
-I just think that for the most part a lot of answers are pretty damn simple when approached honestly.
-Simple, but maybe not easy.
+Disclaimer: There are legitimate concerns about fat gain or hormonal issues that seem to be beyond the scope of diet and training, but from MY experience haunting many threads, forums, and talking with average women, it is not those things that perhaps are the biggest culprit in not getting what they want out of their bodies.
+It is the basics they are missing and refuse to pinpoint and address once and for all.
+It’s much easier to blame something that seems out of our hands, mysterious, or complicated rather than starting by saying: “Maybe it’s my drinking 4x a week,” or “I just don’t make sure I eat proper meals,” or “No, I don’t really get a solid 7-8 hours of sleep a night.”
+I see long discussions about herbal supplments, thyroid testing, T-levels, birth control, etc., and I’m not saying those factors don’t have an impact.
+I just think that for the most part, a lot of answers are pretty damn simple when approached honestly.
+Simple, but not easy.

 Everything affects everything else.
 The result of a process influences the process itself in a constant attempt to maintain balance.
 But why do we fall down in the implementation so much?
 Why can we have the information at our finger tips, yet not be able to translate that into results?
 Why the disconnect with what we KNOW and what WE DO?